- Corporate Security Teams

 Conversely, risks rated with a low MFC and high control effectiveness ratings may be most efficiently monitored through control self-assessment (CSA).
 Finally, management can respond to risks with a low control effectiveness rating through review and/or remediation, prioritizing the actions based upon the MFC rating.

-So, getting back to the aforementioned heat map – many organizations are now plotting impact (MFC) upon the Y axis, control effectiveness on the X axis, and representing likelihood by plot color or size.
-This approach yield quadrants wherein, at a high level, responsive activities can be determined.
+So, getting back to the aforementioned heat map – many organizations are now plotting impact (MFC) upon the Y-axis, control effectiveness on the X-axis, and representing likelihood by plot color or size.
+This approach yields quadrants wherein, at a high level, responsive activities can be determined.
 For example, the risks in the upper right quadrant are often considered for internal audit coverage wherein risks in the lower right quadrant may be served well through CSA.
-Risks plotted in the left hand quadrants are considered for review and remediation, with priority of that effort typically driven by the risk impact (MFC).
+Risks plotted in the left-hand quadrants are considered for review and remediation, with the priority of that effort typically driven by the risk impact (MFC).
 Of course, other risk factors such as velocity and acceptability can be incorporated as well.
 That said, we’ve found that adopting MFC to rate impact, and adding a control effectiveness (or similar) rating criteria, can produce transformative results.
 Try it, and let us know what you think.